GBlanch/Data-Eng-Zoomcamp-capstone/README.md

 We can see that transformation blocks exist in each of the two pipelines created.
 All these transformations were executed utilizing Pandas and Numpy libraries, and these were distributed as follows:

-- First batch pipeline
+- First batch pipeline: from API to GCS bucket

   - unifying classes in the `weight` category
   - creation of two different categories for `systolic` and `diastolic pressure`
   - deletion of the unified `blood pressure` category

-- Second batch pipeline
+- Second batch pipeline: from GCS bucket to BigQuery

   - parsing all the letters of the categories as lowercase
   - dropped the category `blood_pressure` which contains 2 two values separated by a slash